klmnden/azure-docs.tr-tr/includes/machine-learning-gallery-item-selector.md

-**[Azure AI galeri](http://gallery.cortanaintelligence.com)**  bulmak için topluluk odaklı bir site ve çözümleri paylaşımı Cortana Intelligence Suite ile oluşturulmuş.
+**[Azure AI Gallery](http://gallery.cortanaintelligence.com)**  bulmak için bir topluluk odaklı site ve Cortana Intelligence Suite ile oluşturulan çözüm paylaşma.
-Galeri, kendi analiz çözümleri geliştirmek için kullanabileceğiniz kaynakları çeşitli vardır.
+Galeri, kendi analiz çözümleri geliştirmek üzere kullanabileceği kaynakları çeşitli sahiptir.

 <!-- On the new DOCS platform, this is a drop-down list, not tabs, which doesn't work well in this context.
 So I'm just removing it for now.